Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

-Let $R$ be the endomorphism ring of $\cB_\eta$.
-Note that this might be defined over a finite extension of $k(S)$, rather than over $k(S)$ itself.
-Every element of $R$ specializes to an element of $\End(\cB_s)$ and this specialization map is injective, at least outside a finite number of points of $S$ (see \cite{Masser96}, p.~463).
-For our purposes we can suppose that there are no such points in $S$.
+Let $R$ be the endomorphism ring of $\cB_\eta$, which we supposed to be defined over $k(S)$.
+Every element of $R$ specializes to an element of $\End(\cB_s)$ and this specialization map is injective.
 By abuse of notation we indicate by $R$ the specializations of $\End(\cB_\eta)$.
 Note that for some $s$ one may have $R\subsetneq \End(\cB_s)$.

 The points $P_1, \dots , P_n$ defined by $\cC$ might or might not satisfy one or more relations of the form

 for some $\rho_1, \dots , \rho_n \in R$, not all zero, where $O$ is the origin of $\cB_\eta$.
 If they do, then clearly the same relations hold for all specializations $P_1(\bo{c}), \dots ,P_n(\bo{c})$.
 On the other hand, for a specific $\bo{c}$, some new relations might arise, with coefficients in $R$ or in the possibly larger $\End\left(\cB_{\pi(\bo{c})}\right)$.